LibertyDSNP/frequency-schemas/README.md

 ## Use with Docker

-This repo includes a docker image to push a [Frequency instant-seal-node](https://hub.docker.com/r/frequencychain/instant-seal-node) with the schemas deployed on top of it to docker hub under `dsnp/instant-seal-node-with-deployed-schemas`.
+This repo deploys `dsnp/instant-seal-node-with-deployed-schemas` to Docker Hub.
+It is based on a [Frequency Standalone Docker](https://hub.docker.com/r/frequencychain/standalone-node) with the schemas automatically deployed on top of it.

 ### Run Locally